-Weight loss was the starting point of Lindsley Kump’s trail-running journey, but not what kept her going.
+Weight loss was the starting point of Lindsley Kump’s trail running journey, but not what kept her going.
 The Colorado resident started trail running in 2015 after getting into obstacle course races.
 Then, during the pandemic, she started trail running in the secluded woods to keep her immunocompromised husband safe.

 “I just consistently ran the trails for four months and just fell in love and was like oh yeah, this is where I want to be,” Kump says.
 Now, she runs trails between four and five times a week, splitting her time between solo and group runs with Trail Sisters, a national trail-running community for all who identify as a woman.
 Kump is boldly taking on the trails but experiencing a sense of belonging remains a challenge.

 “I've had to tell myself the outdoors and trail running don’t belong to anyone.
 It is for everyone,” she says.
 “I have this mantra that I look at all the time.
 It says you cannot be what you do not see.
-That’s why I continue to show up, even when crappy things happen to me,” she continues.
+That’s why I continue to show up even when crappy things happen to me,” she continues.

 Kump’s commitment to trail running is part of a much larger mission.
 “I want other Black people to know the beauty and healing that happens in the outdoors.
 That is why I keep showing up.
-I want to show other people of colour, Black people, that you should be here too,” she says.
+I want to show other people of color, Black people, that you should be here too,” she says.